Advertisement

 Is the Q5 comfortable?

-With some big wheels specced and the box ticked for the optional air suspension, you might find that the ride in the Q5 is surprisingly firm.
-We went in search of the kind of potholes that are all too common in the UK, and bumps do crash through the cabin a fair bit.
+With some big wheels specced and the box ticked for the optional air suspension, you might find that the ride in the Q5 is surprisingly firm, with bumps crashing through the cabin a fair bit.
 Then again, Audi does want the Q5 to be a ‘sporty all-rounder’ so perhaps we shouldn’t be too surprised.

 The stiffer suspension setup does mean that there’s less roll through corners than you might expect.
 Sure, the extra height over an A5 (previously known as the A4 - please see Audi's latest naming strategy u-turn) means there’s more lean than in a saloon or estate, but the Q5 is very composed through twisty stuff.

-Progressive steering is standard too, so while the wheel feels light at low speeds it’ll weight up at speed and in Dynamic mode, making it easier to place the car on the road.
+Progressive steering is standard too, so while the wheel feels light at low speeds it's weightier in Dynamic mode, making it easier to place the car on the road.

 The brake pedal is slightly more difficult to gel with.
-Because there’s regen braking available you aren’t always pressing the pad onto the disc when you hit the pedal, but Audi has given the brake a firm feel and as a result it can be tricky to slow the Q5 smoothly.
+Because of the regen braking you aren’t always pressing the pad onto the disc when you hit the pedal, but Audi has given the brake a firm feel and as a result it can be tricky to slow the Q5 smoothly.
 Not ideal if the kids in the back suffer from motion sickness.

 Highlights from the range